minicomp/ed/documentation.md

 Ed is a Jekyll theme.
 That means you will need some familiarity with Jekyll to take advantage of its full potential.
 While running a Jekyll site is a bit more involved than Wordpress and other similar tools, the payoff in the long term is worth the effort to learn it.
 If you are new to Jekyll, I recommend you take a look at ["How (and Why) to Generate a Static Website Using Jekyll"](http://chronicle.com/blogs/profhacker/jekyll1/60913) at ProfHacker, and the excellent [Jekyll documentation](http://jekyllrb.com/) to start getting a sense of how it works.

-Once you have gone through these tutorials, you can get started using Ed by replacing the sample texts included in in the `_texts` folder in Ed with your own texts.
+Once you have gone through these tutorials, you can get started using Ed by replacing the sample texts included in in the `_texts` folder in Ed with your own edited texts.
 Remember to always and only edit files in Ed using [a plain text editor](https://en.wikipedia.org/wiki/Text_editor), and *not* a word processor.
 I'm composing this file using a plain text editor called [Sublime Text](http://www.sublimetext.com/).

 An easy way to make new texts is to copy an existing text, replace the content and rename the file.
-Remember to always use the jekyll convention for naming files `the-title.md`.
+Remember to always use the jekyll convention for naming files: `your-title.md`.
 You should also make sure that all your texts have the YAML front matter (the information at the top of the file).
 YAML stands for "YAML Ain't Markup Language"---no disrespect to XML---and it's the main way that Jekyll handles named data.
 Here's an example of YAML front matter:

 ~~~ yaml
 ---